 Ganges River

-The Ganges is one of the deep rivers of India, 2700 km long.
-Translated from Sanskrit, Ganges means river.
+The Ganges is one of the largest rivers in India, 2,700 km long.
+Ganges means river in Sanskrit.

 Ganges River

-Since the very beginning of Indian civilization, the Ganges has been considered a sacred river and is mentioned in Indian literature.
-There are many interesting facts, myths and legends associated with the Ganges.
+Since the beginning of Indian civilization, the Ganges has been considered a sacred river and is mentioned in Indian literature.
+There are many interesting facts associated with the Ganges, as well as myths and legends.
 One of the myths says that the Ganges was created as a result of washing the feet of the god Vishnu, who is one of the most revered gods of the Indian pantheon.

 Since ancient times, the Ganges has been considered the holiest of all rivers.
-The river is personified as the goddess Ganga, who is depicted with four arms riding on a crocodile or dolphin.
-It is believed that bathing in the river brings absolution, good luck, and liberation from the cycle of life and death.
+The river is personified as the goddess Ganga, who is depicted with four arms riding a crocodile or dolphin.
+It is believed that bathing in the river brings absolution, good luck, as well as liberation from the cycle of life and death.

 Ganges River